 That isn’t the only reason for sperm freezing, though.
 There are many other factors that make sperm cryogenic storage a proactive choice.
 While this isn’t an exhaustive list, here are some of the more common reasons that people may consider sperm freezing and sperm storage.

 The LIVESTRONG organization estimates that, in up to 75% of cancer patients, fertility may be impaired as a result of cancer treatment.
 These are life-saving treatments, and infertility is not a reason not to proceed.
 But as cancer therapies and survival rates improve, we can thankfully focus on the quality of life of cancer survivors, and that includes their ability to have a family if and when they want.

-Cryopreservation has provided a safe and effective means for fathering children in the future.
+Cryopreservation and sperm storage have provided a safe and effective means for having children in the future.
 Among the many questions and conversations you’ll have with your doctor before undergoing any form of cancer treatment, fertility preservation may be one of those conversations to be had.

-Assigned-male-at-birth transgender individuals may want to have biological children in the future, either by using their sperm to fertilize either their partner’s egg or a donated egg.
+Sperm-producing transgender individuals may want to have biological children in the future, using their sperm to fertilize either a partner’s egg or a donated egg.
 Sperm freezing makes this possible, and is recommended before undergoing gender-affirming hormone therapy (typically estrogen and androgen-blockers).

-Sperm freezing prior to hormone therapy offers an option for trans women to preserve their ability to become a genetic parent, and to avoid the need for long-term cessation of their hormone treatment later on (to allow spermatogenesis to recover).
+Sperm freezing prior to hormone therapy offers an option for trans women to preserve their ability to become a genetic parent, and to avoid the need for long-term cessation of their hormone treatment later on.